apache/nuttx/configs/sama5d4-ek/README.txt

        in a different manner, this HSMCI1 slot may not be useful to you anyway.

-       STATUS:  There is an unresolved issue with HSMCI0 as of this writing.
+       STATUS:  There are unresolved issue with HSMCI0 as of this writing.
        No errors are reported so most the handshaking signals and command transfers are working, but all data transfers return the value zero (with or without DMA).
 This seems like some pin configuration issue.

+       Also, we should be receiving interrupts when an SD card is inserted or removed; we are not.

+       If these behaviors are a problem for you, then you may want to disable HSMCI0 as well.

+    9. Networking support via the can be added to NSH by modifying the configuration.
+See the "Networking" section above for detailed configuration settings.

-    9. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+   10. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-   10. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.
+   11. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-   11. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+   12. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-   12. I2C Tool.
+   13. I2C Tool.
 NuttX supports an I2C tool at apps/system/i2c that can be
        used to peek and poke I2C devices.
 See the discussion above under "I2C Tool" for detailed configuration settings.

-   13. Networking support via the can be added to NSH by modifying the configuration.
-See the "Networking" section above for detailed configuration settings.

    14. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in